sammarks/cloudformation-webm-mp4/README.md

 - Automatically convert `webm` videos encoded in the H264 codec to `mp4` videos with the same codec.
 - Send notifications about updates and error messages to a SNS topic.
+- Uses AWS Lambda + AWS Fargate so you only pay for the hours you are actively converting something.
 - Deploy with other CloudFormation-compatible frameworks (like the Serverless framework).
 - All functionality is self-contained within one CloudFormation template.
 Delete the template, and all of our created resources are removed.